 You can drive to Yosemite year-round and enter via Highways 41, 140, and 120 from the west.
 Tioga Pass Entrance (via Highway 120 from the east) is closed from approximately November through late May or June.
 Hetch Hetchy is open all year but may close intermittently due to snow.
 Please note that GPS units do not always provide accurate directions to or within Yosemite.

-Get driving directions → Official NPS directions →
+Get driving directions → Official NPS directions →236 sites · $36/night

-Camp 4 is located in Yosemite Valley near the base of granite cliffs close to Yosemite Falls.
-Yosemite Valley is centrally located in the park and boasts some …
+Upper Pines is located near the Merced River in Yosemite Valley.
+Yosemite Valley is centrally located in the park and boasts some of Yosemite’s most iconic fea…

 100 sites · $36/night